Skip to main content

 Newborn Screening for SCD

-SCD worsens over time.
+Sickle cell disease worsens over time.
 Evolving treatments can decrease complications and improve a person’s life.
 These treatments include stem cell transplantation, gene therapy and new drugs approved by the Food and Drug Administration.

-To read more about new therapies, access this journal article in the medical journal Ethnicity & Disease and this article in the Mediterranean Journal of Hematology and Infectious Diseases.
+To read more about new therapies, access this journal article in the medical journal, Ethnicity & Disease, and this article in the Mediterranean Journal of Hematology and Infectious Diseases

 Who It Affects